vaishnavitv/vaishnavitv/README.md

 :rotating_light: Take a stand for, and implement universal design principles in all software development without compromise with full confidence.

-:checkered_flag: Encourage experimentation and creativity that allows for varied perspectives and approaches to problem-solving, without any restrictions whatsoever.
+:checkered_flag: Encourage experimentation and creativity that allows for varied perspectives and approaches to problem-solving without any restrictions whatsoever.

-HTTP Status : 200 OK
+HTTP Status: 200 OK

 ## :writing_hand:	Power of documentation